-There is a strong link between generic absoluteness and universally Baire sets of reals, which were introduced in \cite{FMW}.
-There are two equivalent definitions of this property, but here we focus only on the one that has stronger connections with generic absoluteness.
+There is a strong intertwining between generic absoluteness and universal Baireness for sets of reals (introduced in \cite{FMW}).
+There are two equivalent definitions of this property, but here we focus on the one where the connection with generic absoluteness is more evident.
 Recall that, as is customary in set theory, when we talk about the set of real numbers we typically mean either the powerset $\wp(\omega)$ of $\omega$ or the set ${}^\omega\omega$ of sequences of length $\omega$ with values in $\omega$: we do not concern ourselves with whether a real is coded by a set or by a sequence of naturals.